Why does site speed matter?

 It’s not only customers that prefer fast loading sites but Google itself and other search engines.
 In 2010, Google decided that site speed would be one of the factors influencing rankings on the Search Engine Result Pages (SERPs).
 Eight years later, this consideration has expanded to mobile devices.

 For search engines, it is more likely that your site will be placed to a higher position if the site loads fast.
 Therefore, the improvement in site speed is a win-win to both user/owner.

 30 days after

-- Site speed optimisation should be considered as an ongoing initiative as your site changes in structure and content.
-It may not be a big project every time but it’s important to keep a close eye on it.
+Site speed optimisation should be considered as an ongoing initiative as your site changes in structure and content.
+It may not be a big project every time but it’s worthwhile keeping the effort.

 For personalised site speed tips for your website, contact Playtime for a website diagnosis.